Summary of our market study

 1.1 Market overview and definition

 The children's press market covers all print titles aimed at an audience under 18 years of age.
-It can be segmented by age category: the early-learning press (0-6 years), the children's press (6-9 years), the junior press (8+ years), and the teen press (12+ years).
+It can be segmented by age category: children's magazines (0-6 years), children's magazines (6-9 years), junior magazines (8+ years) and teenagers' magazines (12+ years).
 The children's press boasts a wide variety of publications in three main genres: educational, entertaining and adolescent.

 The children's press market in France is largely dominated by three national leaders: Bayard Presse/Milan, Disney Hachette Presse and Fleurus Presse.